 This post may contain affiliate links, which means we may receive a commission or products from the companies mentioned in this post.
 The commission received is at no additional cost to you, if you make a purchase through a link.
 Read my disclosure at the bottom of the page for further information.
 If not otherwise stated, all prices are intended in US$.

 The other night I was reading the popular fairy tale story of Little Red Riding Hood to my daughter.
-It’s one of my favorite classic fairy tale stories as a child.
-As a former Special Education Teacher, every time I read a story to her and her brother, I always like to spot the message of the story.
-This way, I am making sure that the story has some meaning to my children.
+Little Red Riding Hood is one of my favorite classic fairy tale stories as a child.
+As a former Special Education Teacher, every time I read a story to my kids, I like to find the moral of the story.
 Every story, either for children or adults, will always portray a message, we just need to figure out what that message is.

 Fairy tales are a perfect way to teach our children important messages in a fun and engaging way.
 Stories teach our children skills that will help them in the adult life.
 Sometimes as parents we do not have the proper words or ideas on how to communicate important messages to our children, and this is where stories come into play.

 For those of you who do not know this story, this is how it usually goes, please be mindful that there are different versions, but this is how I remember it, and how the story that I read to my daughter goes: